 Core subscription fee rates

-The information below sets out the core fee rates for 2021.
-For FE colleges and sixth form colleges which provide HE ("HE in FE Providers") there is a reduction of 30% in the core subscription fee.
+The information below sets out the core fee rates for 2022.
+For further education colleges and sixth form colleges which provide higher education ("HE in FE providers") there is a reduction of 30% in the core subscription fee.
 This is to reflect the different regulatory and funding environment in FE.

-The Board agreed an increase in core subscription fee rates for 2021 of 5.0% for all providers.
+The Board agreed an increase in core subscription fee rates for 2022 of 5.0% for all providers

 Core subscription fee (£)